Ali-thepro/noted/functional_spec/functional_spec.md

 - All notes are encrypted asymmetrically on the users device before being sent to the database, ensuring data security during transmission and storage.
 A symmetric key is implemented for real-time collaboration.
 This symmetric key is encrypted and decrypted using the user's public/private key pairs, providing an additional layer of security.

 #### **Real-Time Collaboration**
 - The system will allow for notes to be edited simultaneously in web clients.
-Notes will be managed using CRDTs to ensure seamless real-time synchronisation and avoid any conflicts.
+Notes will be managed using CRDTs to ensure seamless real-time synchronisation and avoid any conflicts [3].
 Additionally, encrypted symmetric keys are employed to maintain privacy throughout the collaboration process.

 #### **Note Creation and Management**
 - Users have the ability to create, edit, and delete Markdown notes through either the terminal client or the web interface.
 Regardless of the preferred environment, the notes will be managed seamlessly.